ats4u/titaniumcore/README.markdown

   are written in using common library such as JCA, etc.  (Now Titaniumcore only supports an RSA padding scheme which I have invented by myself.
 This is surely, extremely, annoying for users. )
+- Rewrite READMEs.
+- Integrate many great updates by Titaniumcore users in GitHub.
+- Create a discussion group on somewhere like Google's.